thuguerre/WebSiteQuickAddingForTodoist/README.md

 1. Try to access the Todoist Access Token stored in `Browser Storage`
 2. If no Access Token is found, launch [Todoist Authorization Flow](https://developer.todoist.com/sync/v8/#authorization):
-    1. Prompt the Todoist Authentication Form, using [Browser Identity API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/identity),
+    - Prompt the Todoist Authentication Form, using [Browser Identity API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/identity),
-    2. Get a valid OAuth Code, once user has authenticated
+    - Get a valid OAuth Code, once user has authenticated
-    3. Call our `Todoist Proxy API` to transform this OAuth Code in a valid Access Token **This step has not been yet implemented, and must be done manually by developer when testing**
+    - Call our `Todoist Proxy API` to transform this OAuth Code in a valid Access Token. **This step has not been yet implemented, and must be done manually by developer when testing**
-    4. Store the Access Token in `Browser Storage`
+    - Store the Access Token in `Browser Storage`
 3. Launch the Task Add Flow:
-    1. Get active tab, to retrieve its URL
+    - Get active tab, to retrieve its URL
-    2. Call [Todoist Rest API](https://developer.todoist.com/rest/v1/#create-a-new-task) to add the task
+    - Call [Todoist Rest API](https://developer.todoist.com/rest/v1/#create-a-new-task) to add the task
-    3. If task add is a success, confirm the user the task has been added, using [Browser Notification API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/notifications)
+    - If task add is a success, confirm the user the task has been added, using [Browser Notification API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/notifications)
-    4. If task add has failed due to Authorization reasons, revoke the Access Token and go to `Step 2`
+    - If task add has failed due to Authorization reasons, revoke the Access Token and go to `Step 2`

 ### How to set up the project ?